saman/twitter-word-cloud/README.md

 # Twitter Word Cloud

-A tool to generate word cloud images from twitter user timeline.
+A tool to generate word cloud images from twitter user timeline and twitter archive data.

 # Requirements :